Michael Karris founded EndowBridge® Capital, a registered investment advisory firm, in 2013.

 Even today, Endowment Model drawbacks such as high fees, poor transparency, illiquidity, redemption gates, and lock-ups still plague investors large and small.

 Smaller nonprofits are burdened by the demands of extensive due diligence, complex investment strategies, poor transparency, gates, lock-ups, commitment calls, and over-diversification across fund managers, which can dilute alpha and result in expensive beta.

-As a result of these challenges, smaller Endowment Model investors
+As a result of these challenges, smaller colleges, foundations, and other nonprofits

 often fall short of their investment goals, which can jeopardize their missions.

 In order to help smaller nonprofit investors overcome these drawbacks, EndowBridge conducted empirical research to develop low-cost balanced strategies with index fund ETFs to replicate the Endowment Model's fundamental exposures at a fraction of the cost in a simpler portfolio structure

 We use low-cost beta to create alpha.
 Read our research that summarizes our investment philosophy on SSRN: "Alpha, Beta and the Endowment Model"